-As you know, we graduated law school with over $200,000 in student loans and have been paying them back, but until recently did not tackle those payments aggressively.
+We graduated law school with over $200,000 in private student loans and have been paying them back, but until recently did not tackle those payments aggressively.
 After reading Mr. Money Mustache and understanding how saving more money each month didn’t feel like a sacrifice, we got the confidence we needed to truly tackle these loans and start picking them off one by one.
 Here is a snapshot of where we were, where we are now, and how we plan to get rid of this albatross.

 What does $200,000 in student loans look like?
 We funded our law school education with a constellation of loans: $18,500 per year in Stafford loans, $5,000 in Perkins loans, and $13,000 per year in private loans.
 Upon graduation, we each had $91,500 in loans.
 Plus, we each took out $10,000 bar loans to pay for our $2,500 bar study classes and living expenses.
 Total indebtedness: $239,000.

 Where are we now?
 After almost six years of paying them off with the minimum payments, consolidating the federal loans, and three months of aggressively paying off one loan, our loans look like this:

 At the beginning of the year, that last loan was $12,000 and had a $90 per month payment.
 We paid it off last month, and it felt Ah-Mazing!
 We now have less than $200,000 in student loan debt and our monthly payments are $1,347.